 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

 Each has its pros and cons depending on what you’re into, so we’ll break that down to help you choose the best one for you.

-Best Neighborhoods in Puerto Vallarta
+Best Puerto Vallarta Neighborhoods

 One issue with the Marina is its lack of a public beach.
 It’s only accessible to those staying in the luxury condos and resorts here.

-The Hotel Zone
+2. The Hotel Zone

 It’s not all hotels here, though.
 There are several nice condos and even some old-school apartments here as well.
 We actually lived in the Hotel Zone for six months during the pandemic and really enjoyed it.

-The Hotel Zone has a pretty nice stretch of public beach, but it’s mostly a DIY affair.
+The Hotel Zone has a nice stretch of public beach, but it’s mostly a DIY affair.
 There are only a couple of beachfront establishments, and they aren’t very good, to be honest.